How to Manage Contractors Featured Image

 1. Assess and source the right contractors

-The first step is to find the right contractors—people who are good at the job specs, do quality work, and match your organization’s work culture and ethos.
+The first step is to find the right contractors—people who are good at the job requirements, do quality work, and match your organization’s work culture and ethos.
 Unfortunately, this is easier said than done.

 Here are some tips for interviewing and onboarding independent contractors quickly: